The Intake

 Insights for those starting, managing, and growing independent healthcare practices

-ICD-10 F31.9
+ICD-10 Code F31.9

 What is the code F31.9?

-F31.9 is a billable/specific ICD-10-CM code used for "Bipolar disorder, unspecified."
+F31.9 is a billable/specific ICD-10-CM code used for "bipolar disorder, unspecified."
 It is part of the chapter on mental, behavioral, and neurodevelopmental disorders.

 Detailed description of F31.9